Find Grad Schools

 87 Yearly Graduations

 Hunter College comes in at #5 on our list of the most popular colleges offering master's degrees in teaching english as a second or foreign language/esl language instructor.
 Each year, around 24,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 87 people received their master's degree in teaching english as a second or foreign language/esl language instructor from Hunter.
-About 82% of this group were women, and 58% were students from an underrepresented racial-ethnic group.
+Of these students, 83% were women and 62% were members of underrepresented racial-ethnic groups.

 #6